jandot/aerts-exercises-leipzig/Databases/databases.md

                                                           'G/G','G','1',98765,
                                                           'G/G','G','5',28465);
 ```
-(Note that every SQL command is ended with a semi-colon...)
+(Note that every SQL command is ended with a **semi-colon**...)
 This created a new table called genotypes; we can quickly check that everything is loaded (we'll come back to getting data out later):

 ```
 sqlite> .mode column